-No matter what country you are going to or flying from, it will involve the attestation form.
-I have traveled to five different countries since the Rona hit and this is true across the board.
+No matter what country you are going to or flying from, it will involve an attestation form.
+I have traveled to five different countries since the Rona hit, and this is true across the board.
 Fill out the form, keep it handy, and try to fill out all your forms for your flight or the country before hand.

 Some countries require attestation forms to be filled out within 24 hours, some within 48 hours.
 When you are traveling back to the USA from Cancun you will need your customs form (mentioned above), your Rona test within 24 hours (as of Jan 2022), attestation form, and your passport (DOUBLE CHECK THE EXPIRATION DATE).

 You do have the ability to fill out many of the forms online, some have a QR code you need the agent to scan before boarding.
 READ THE FINE PRINT FOLKS!
 When it comes to flying now it takes time to read through all the fine print.
 You can also fill out forms online but will likely require a laptop or Ipad in order to fill it out properly.
 You can then upload your Rona tests and attestation forms automatically and save time at your check-in.

 I highly recommend getting a VPN (private network security) in order to keep your information safe when uploading documents over a public network typically at hotels or airports.
 The one I like to use is called Surfshark, it is a VPN that you can use across many different devices without an extra charge.

 When I left Cancun, it was around 7:30 am, and getting there at 4:30 am this is what the airport lobby check-in area looked like.
 When flying back into the USA you have to check in with the ticket counter (where you dump your bags), then they make sure you have all your forms, then you can dump your bags if needed and they give you the boarding pass.